 I always say it’s your keto world and I’m just blogging in it.
 Every recipe I write is just a road map, there’s always an alternative route to flavorville, “Apparently flavortown is taken by Guy”.
 If erythritol is not your preferred low carb sweetener you can always substitute monk fruit or liquid stevia.
 You’ll have to play around a bit with amount of liquid stevia and if I may recommend a brand Sweetleaf english toffee or vanilla cream are my absolute favorite flavors that I use them in my coffee every morning.

-If you aren’t feeling the cocoa powder feel free to just omit that ingredient and proceed as normal with your day.
-I was on the fence about adding the cocoa but I wanted to add a depth of flavor to the muffins and stand out from the multitude of gluten-free muffin recipes on Pinterest.
+If you aren’t feeling the cocoa powder feel free to just omit that ingredient and proceed as normal.
+I was on the fence about the cocoa but I wanted to add a depth of flavor to the muffins.
+Also to stand out from the multitude of gluten-free muffin recipes on Pinterest.

 Finally I want to talk about the beautiful Mexican Vanilla that was given to me from one of the nicest and most inspirational people I’ve met in the keto community.
-Chela, better known by her instagram handle @foodietunedsleevie recently visited family in Puebla Mexico and was so kind to grab me a bottle of real deal vanilla extract from a local market, then ran the risk of having it explode in her luggage on the flight home just to send it to me so I could make some cool recipes.
+Chela, better known by her instagram handle @foodieturnedsleevie recently visited family in Puebla Mexico.
+She was so kind to grab me a bottle of real deal vanilla extract from a local market.
+Then ran the risk of having it explode in her luggage on the flight home.
+All to send it to me so I could make some cool recipes.

-Well Chela, I hope my keto muffin recipe does this fantastic vanilla justice and I’m already planning my next recipe to use it again.
+Well Chela, I hope my keto muffin recipe does this fantastic vanilla justice.
+I’m already planning my next recipe to use it again.
 Check out her adventures in Puebla Mexico and subscribe to her channel.